Saddle blanket

 The terms saddle blanket, saddle pad (or numnah), and saddle cloth refer to blankets, pads or fabrics inserted under a saddle.
 These are usually used to absorb sweat, cushion the saddle, and protect the horse's back.
 There are lighter types of saddle cloth, such as the shabrack, used primarily for decorative purposes, often placed over the top of a more utilitarian pad.

 Saddle blankets have been used for many centuries with all types of saddles.
 Some are a single thickness, others are made to be folded and used with a double thickness.
 Although a pad or blanket cannot take the place of a properly fitted saddle, pads with shims or blankets with a special design can partially compensate for minor fitting problems.

+Half pads are small, contoured pads used for temporary saddle fit adjustments, such as compensating for muscle wastage or weight gain.
+They fill hollow gaps while a horse's shape is changing, but once the horse is correctly muscled, the saddle should be re-fitted and the pad removed.
+Some riders will use a half pad for extra cushioning, or to prevent the saddle from slipping.

 The most blanket-like style is associated with the American-style western saddle.
 It is usually made of wool, cotton, or synthetic fabrics with similar characteristics.
 When fitted under the saddle, they are approximately 35 in square, although designs vary to fit horses of different sizes.

 A modern style English square pad.

 A saddle pad (US) or numnah (UK) is thicker, usually with layers of felt, foam or other modern material sandwiched between a tough outer cover on top and a soft cover on the side in contact with the horse.
 The best designs absorb shock and minimize fatigue for the horse's back muscles.
 Saddle pads of various styles or shapes are used with any type of saddle.
 Sheepskin numnahs that are shaped to fit around a saddle are popular in some disciplines.

 The term "saddle cloth" has two meanings.
 In Australian English, a saddle cloth is usually a square pad worn under the saddle.
 In the United States, the term refers to a very thin, lightweight blanket placed over a pad or heavier blanket for purely decorative or identification purposes, such as the square cloths used under the saddles of race horses.